Babymetal: 2013–2015: Major label debut and Babymetal

 On January 9, 2013, the band debuted on a major record label with "Ijime, Dame, Zettai".
 Released under the main Toy's Factory label and Juonbu Records, it sold 19,000 copies in its first week and debuted at number six in the Oricon Weekly Singles Chart.
 In the spring of 2013, Nakamoto graduated from junior high school and therefore had to "graduate" from Sakura Gakuin (a group of elementary and junior high school girls).
-However, their management decided that Babymetal would not dissolve and would continue its activities as a band.
+However, their management decided Babymetal would not dissolve and would continue its activities as a band.
 The group released its next single, "Megitsune", on June 19, 2013, under Toy's Factory and the band's new sublabel BMD Fox Records.
 The single also included the song "Onedari Daisakusen" (おねだり大作戦, "Begging Operation") performed by Yuimetal and Moametal under the stage name of Black Babymetal.

-On August 10 and 11, 2013, Babymetal again took part in the Summer Sonic Festival, performing in Tokyo and Osaka.
-Later, in October, Babymetal also became the youngest artists ever to perform at the heavy metal music festival Loud Park.
+On August 10 and 11, 2013, Babymetal again took part in the Summer Sonic Festival, performing both in Chiba and Osaka, Japan.
+Later, in October, Babymetal also became the youngest artists ever to perform at the heavy metal music festival Loud Park at the Saitama Super Arena in Saitama City, Japan.
 In November, Babymetal released a promo video for the Japanese premiere of Metallica's movie Through the Never, and released its first live music video Live: Legend I, D, Z Apocalypse, which debuted at seventh place in the weekly Oricon Blu-ray Disc charts, and at second place among music Blu-rays.
 In December, Babymetal performed at Anime Festival Asia Indonesia 2013 and performed for a second time in Singapore.